olmallet81/URT/README.md

 You will also need to have the C++ libraries Boost (version >= 1.61.0) already installed.

-Blaze library will requires at least LAPACK to run whereas Armadillo and Eigen have their own internal wrapper for BLAS/LAPACK routines, however for better performance I recommend installing one of the following BLAS/LAPACK libraries:
+Blaze library will requires at least LAPACK to run whereas Armadillo and Eigen have their own internal BLAS/LAPACK routines, however for better performance I recommend installing one of the following high-speed BLAS/LAPACK libraries:
 - Intel MKL version >= 2017.0.098
 - OpenBLAS version >= 0.2.19

 These libraries will need to be on your C++ compiler path.
 If you decide to link to Intel MKL or OpenBLAS, please use their sequential and not their multi-threaded version.
-When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.
+When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential using USE_THREAD=0.

-To use the Python wrapper you will need to install the C++ linear algebra library Blaze and:
+To use the Python wrapper CyURT you will need to install the C++ linear algebra library Blaze and:
 - Python version >= 2.7
 - Numpy version >= 1.11.1
 - Pandas version >= 0.18.1